USRA Information for Students

 Step 2 – Interview/Selection Process

-The ENSC UCC will rank the projects.
+The ENSC USRA committee will rank the projects.
 The overall project ranking will be a combination of the student and faculty ranking.
-On Jan 27th, professors will notify his/her candidate(s) if their application was successful and matched with their project pending receipt of funding.
+Professors will notify his/her candidate(s) if their application was successful and matched with their project pending receipt of funding.
 Professors must also notify the candidate that they must now order an official transcript.
 Professors notify student(s) not matched.

 The professor must complete Form 202 Part II and submit it online.
 The professor must submit the form online before the student is able to submit Form 202 Part I. The professor will notify the selected applicant that Part II has been submitted, and that the student must proceed with their online Part I application.